9011 Arboretum Parkway,

 The reality is many of our clients fall somewhere in between.
-During our planning process, we’ll carefully select where each of your accounts should be on the spectrum.
+Through our conversations with you, we’ll carefully select where each of your accounts should be on the spectrum.

 Our portfolio method allows us to capitalize on the fact that we are independent.
 We are able to use any investment that trades on the stock or bond exchanges, and we do not have an incentive to use one over the other.
 As a result, our portfolios are built in a way that aims to minimize expenses and potentially optimize client returns.

 The process doesn’t stop with portfolio construction.
 Since the world is constantly changing, it is equally important that we have a disciplined approach to management.

 Our clients receive rebalances throughout the year.
 Think of these adjustments as minor tweaks that strive to keep the portfolio fine-tuned to the economic environment.
 We are not seeking to jump in and out of positions; rather, we may expand and trim positions as prices and conditions change.